pydio/pydio-sync-java/README.md

 ## Installing from night builds

 The JAR's are built everynight, if you are invited by a team member to update them, you must first have the application originally installed with the installer, be it on Windows or Mac.
-Then you will find the correct package corresponding to your platform OS on http://ajaxplorer.info/downloads/ (tab "Nightly Builds"), download and unzip the content somewhere.
+Then you will find the correct package corresponding to your platform OS on http://ajaxplorer.info/download/ (tab "Nightly Builds", section "Synchro Client Package"), download and unzip the content somewhere.

 * On Mac, you have to right click the "AjaXplorer" application icon and select "Display package content", then browse to Contents / Resources / Java.
 * On Windows, using windows Explorer, browse to the Abstrium > AjaXplorer-In-Sync program folder